Responsible Office – Department:

-Staff on a medical leave of absence are responsible for the employee portion of their medical premiums for all College group health benefit plans for which they are enrolled.
+Staff on a medical leave of absence are responsible for the employee portion of their medical premiums for all university group health benefit plans for which they are enrolled.
 While on salary continuation, the health benefit premiums will continue to be deducted from the employee’s paycheck.

 For medical leaves that are not covered under the salary continuation program or have extended beyond the 12 week benefit, monthly payment arrangements of the employee portion of health benefit premiums must be made with the Employee Engagement Office.
 Late payments beyond 21 days will result in termination of coverage.
 Thereafter COBRA benefits will apply.
 Please see the COBRA policy for more information.

-Faculty on a medical leave of absence are responsible for the employee portion of their medical premiums for all College group health benefit plans for which they are enrolled.
+Faculty on a medical leave of absence are responsible for the employee portion of their medical premiums for all university group health benefit plans for which they are enrolled.
 While on salary continuation, the health benefit premiums will continue to be deducted from the employee’s paycheck.
 Thereafter, arrangement for the employee portion of the monthly premium payment must be made with the Office of Employee Engagement.
 Non-payment of premiums will result in cancellation of coverage.

 Faculty are eligible to continue group benefit coverage beyond the 12 week FMLA period for the duration of their medical leave in accordance with the schedule below; thereafter, continuation of benefit coverage will apply through COBRA:

 If medical leave commences:

 Before 1 year of service: university group health benefits will continue during the first six (6) months of leave;

 After 1 year of service: university group health benefits continue for a total of twelve (12) months;

 After 5 years of service: university group health benefits continue for a total of eighteen (18) months;